frederic-perez/AmE-dictionary/data/idioms.md

 __whomp up__ To make quickly. _I wasn’t expecting company, but don’t worry, I can whomp up a dinner for us in no time!_
 __whoops__ _informal_ An exclamation of surprise used in response to a mistake or moment of clumsiness. _Whoops!
 Dang it, I can’t believe I broke my favorite vase!_
 __whoopsie-daisy__
-__why on earth__ :four: __1__2 _proverb_ What one person may consider worthless could be highly prized or valued by someone else. __2__ Used to ask a question that emphasizes one’s shock, anger, disgust, incredulity, etc. _Why on earth are they here when the party doesn’t start for hours?_
+__why on earth__ :five: __1__ _proverb_ What one person may consider worthless could be highly prized or valued by someone else. __2__ Used to ask a question that emphasizes one’s shock, anger, disgust, incredulity, etc. _Why on earth are they here when the party doesn’t start for hours?_
 __wide berth__ A good distance (between things, people, etc.).
 Originally referred to ships. _Once I learned that there was a lice outbreak, I kept a wide berth from all of my students for the rest of the day._
 __wigged out__
 __wild goose chase__ :three: A situation where you are looking for something that does not exist or that you are very unlikely to find, so that you waste a lot of time. _It looks like they’ve sent us on a wild goose chase._ A prolonged or chaotic search for something that is difficult to find (often because it does not exist). _I’ve been on a wild goose chase trying to find a bag of Dan’s favorite potato chips._